codeforkansascity/tagging_tracker_backend/README.md

 1. (Optional) Generate your own self signed certificate pointing to the localhost domain using `make ssl`.

+# Managing requirements

+We use [`pip-tools`](https://github.com/jazzband/pip-tools) to manage our requirements.
+High level application packages should be put in `requirements.in` and high level development/testing packages should be put in `requirements-dev.in`.
+Once there run `make compile` to generate new requirements files and then `make reqs` to install the updates.

 # Contribution

 Read the [Contribution Guide](docs/CONTRIBUTING.md)